-The statewide opportunities identified in this plan highlight critical dynamics already shaping many aspects of California's tourism industry - including destination stewardship, economic development, affordable housing, workforce development and transportation infrastructure.
+The statewide opportunities identified in this plan highlight critical dynamics that are already impacting many facets of California's tourism industry.
+These included destination stewardship, economic development, affordable housing, workforce development, and transportation infrastructure.

 As this process moves forward, it will be important to stay focused on these issues.
 The future of California's tourism industry depends on our ability to address these opportunities proactively and collaboratively.